General Dynamics beats quarterly estimates on marine, aerospace strength

-April 29 : General Dynamics on Wednesday beat Wall Street estimates for first-quarter profit and revenue driven by continued strength in its marine and aerospace segments, sending the company's shares up nearly 5 per cent before the bell.
+April 29 : General Dynamics on Wednesday beat Wall Street estimates for first-quarter profit and revenue, driven by continued strength in its marine and aerospace segments, sending the company's shares up 7 per cent before the bell.

-Quarterly revenue from the Marine Systems segment rose 21 per cent from a year ago on continued growth in productivity as it recovers from supply chain disruptions and labor shortages.
+Quarterly revenue from the defense contractor's marine systems segment rose 21 per cent from a year ago on continued growth in productivity, as it recovers from supply chain disruptions and labor shortages.

 In the aerospace segment, which makes Gulfstream business jets, revenue rose 8.4 per cent as the unit continues to ramp up production through a supply chain recovery and aftermarket business strength holds up.